About the Blue Badge scheme

 What happens next?

 We may ask you to attend an Independent Mobility assessment (IMA) following the review of your application.
-If we do, a health care professional will look at your ability to carry out a range of mobility activities.
-You will be notified by us if an IMA is to take place.
+A healthcare professional will look at your ability to carry out various mobility activities if we do.
+We will notify you if an IMA is to take place.

 Appeals